colpal/actions-pr-comment/README.md

     # Optional - used instead of comment-body
     comment-body-path: "example/custom-path"

     # Result of the workflows that are providing the comments to be posted.
-Will be set to "success", "skipped", "cancelled", "neutral", or "failure" such that this action can prevent merge whilst posting comments explaining the problem
+Will be set to "success", "failure", or "cancelled"
-    # Optional
-    # Default: "neutral"
+    # Required
     conclusion: "success"

     # The GitHub token used for authentication